illyfrancis/scribble/docs/draft.md

 #### Transaction information

 * The source of the transaction information is originated from RTCR and RTCR only.
-* Each transaction message sourced from RTCR must contain (in addtion to other transaction information):
+* Each transaction message sourced from RTCR must contain (in addition to other transaction information):
     - Unique RTCR Id
     - Primary ***transaction identifier***, comprised of source type and transaction number
     - Associated ***transaction identifier*** (this is the other leg of transactions) ???
     - Related head account number (full 11 digits)

-#### Trasanction identifer
+#### Transaction identifier

 * The uniqueness of the transaction is determined by the combination of the source system type and the transaction number.
 For example a cash trade transaction record from RTCR can be uniquely identified by `SONIC 7890`.
 * Any transaction records within RTCR with the same transaction identifier (e.g. `SONIC 7890`) refer to the same underlying transaction.